hdu-hh/Covid19_CQSI_Plan/FAQ.md

 # CQSI Frequently Asked Questions and Answers

-## MDs are desperately needed for the non-induced infections already!
+## MDs are desperately needed for non-induced infections already!

-- there is a large number of infected MDs
+- there is already a large number of infected MDs
   - most of them with feeble symptoms are sent into home quarantine
   - they are perfect candidates as "embedded scientists" in quarantine groups